OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

                  "remainingPagedResults" : -1
                }

-In addition we can retrieve all the managed roles currently available via the following query filter request :
+In addition we can retrieve all the managed roles currently available by using the following query filter request:

         $ curl --insecure \
-               --header "Content-type: application/json" \
                --header "X-OpenIDM-Username: openidm-admin" \
                --header "X-OpenIDM-Password: openidm-admin" \
                --request GET \